-UF Radiation Oncology is pleased to announce the addition of Assistant Professor Oluwadamilola T. Oladeru, MD, MA, MBA to the UF Radiation Oncology Gainesville team.
+UF Radiation Oncology is pleased to announce the addition of Assistant Professor Oluwadamilola T. Oladeru (Lola), MD, MA, MBA to the UF Radiation Oncology Gainesville team.

 Dr. Oladeru earned her Bachelor’s degree in molecular, cellular and developmental biology at Yale University.
 She then obtained her master’s degree in African studies and medical anthropology from Yale Graduate School of Arts and Sciences, with a concentration in global health from Yale Jackson Institute for Global Affairs.
 Afterwards, she received her medical degree from the Renaissance School of Medicine at Stony Brook University.

 Dr. Oladeru completed her residency training in the Harvard Radiation Oncology Program, a combined program of Massachusetts General Hospital and Brigham & Women’s Hospital/Dana Farber Cancer Center.
 She concurrently received a Master of Business Administration from Johns Hopkins University in Healthcare Management and Leading Organizations.